nalemian/online-store-consultant/docs/reports/transition-report.md

 - Again, by improving it.
 So, the answer to all these questions is kind of the same.
 ##
 - Is everything clear?
 What can be improved?
 - The README is clear now, it’s enough.
-Just need to add this one point and that’s it, README is finished.
+Just need to add one point and that’s it, README is finished.
 - Are they able to launch/deploy using your instructions?
 - Yes
 - What two other sections the customer would like to be included in the ReadMe?
-- A description of where to add the JSONs – they’re lying locally somewhere in a folder now.
-And which methods are responsible for a certain AI, so you can swap them, where is the method kept that you could swap out to work with another model.
+- A description of where to add the JSONs – they’re lying locally somewhere in a folder now and which methods are responsible for a certain AI, so you can swap them, where is the method kept that you could swap out to work with another model.
 Otherwise, everything’s fine.